zin-Fu/Zelin-Fu.github.io/_pages/cv.md

 - **RoboMaster Super Combat**
   - April 2023 – June 2023
-  > - Implemented recognition and shooting of enemy robot armor plates using YOLOv5-face keypoint detection model YOLOX
+  > - Implemented recognition and shooting of enemy robot armor plates using YOLOX keypoint detection model based on YOLOv5-face
-  > - Deployed the system to NVIDIA Jetson Orin armor plate and accelerated it using TensorRT
+  > - Deployed the system to NVIDIA Jetson Orin and accelerated it using TensorRT

 ### Smart Garbage Classification Device